dylanclements/darksoulsremake/docs/rationale.md

 ## Other Changes

-Two new behaviours have been addeed.
+Two new behaviours have been added.
-Aggrobehaviour generate actions that follow an actor if the Actor is not within the radius, else execute an AttackAction<br>
+AggroBehaviour generate actions that follow an actor if the Actor is not within the radius, else execute an AttackAction<br>
 DoNothingBehaviour will simply always return a DoNothingAction.